-- Involving volunteers in BFB's work (e.g. smolt trapping, electro-fishing, invasive species control).

--Supporting our Scottish Invasive Species volunteers (including the Beauly Balsam Bashers and Mink volunteers).

--Annual Public Meetings to ensure the public and those working on the river (e.g. ghillies) have the opportunity to engage with the board's work.

--Ensure good communication between board members, proprietors, anglers and the local community. i.e. regular meetings, email updates, webpage and Facebook page updates.

--Work in schools/ with youth development.

--Encourage angling e.g. through NE SANDS steering committee.

--Encourage better connection between locals and the river e.g. there is potential for opening up the river near to the Priory and putting in interpretation and better access.

--Exploring the future of the Ness and Beauly Fishery Trust.
+- Involving volunteers in BFB's work (e.g. smolt trapping, electro-fishing, invasive species control). - -Supporting our Scottish Invasive Species volunteers (including the Beauly Balsam Bashers and Mink volunteers). - -Annual Public Meetings to ensure the public and those working on the river (e.g. ghillies) have the opportunity to engage with the board's work. - -Ensure good communication between board members, proprietors, anglers and the local community. i.e. regular meetings, email updates, webpage and Facebook page updates. - -Work in schools/ with youth development. - -Support youth angling (e.g. BAC youth anglers) - -Encourage better connection between locals and the river e.g. there is potential for opening up the river near to the Priory and putting in interpretation and better access. - -Exploring the future of the Ness and Beauly Fishery Trust.